rafecolton/memory-dotfiles/README.md

 ### Configuring

-To configure the installation and usage of `mdf`, edit the `configure` file before installing.
-There are three environmental variables that the installation script depends on:
+To configure the installation and usage of `mdf`, there are three environmental that can be set before installing.
+The three variables
+are:

 1. `MDF_VAR_PATH`
 2. `MDF_BIN_PATH`